 - CatCon (Los Angeles, California, USA) – What could be better than an entire convention dedicated to CATS??
 Famous internet cats, panels, and more cat photo ops than you can shake a feather toy at!

 - Edmonton International Cat Fest (Edmonton, Canada) – This festival is much like the convention above, but 100% of its profits goes to local cat rescues.
-And great news!
-They’re hosting a digital festival this year on May 30th for just $10.
-We might just do that… :3
+They even hosted a digital festival during covid lockdowns, which we attended.
+It was a fantastic kitty escape! :3

 - Kattenstoet (Ypres, Belgium) – This massive cat parade has a dark history, and I almost didn’t include it.
 Originating in the Dark Ages, it is thought this cat throwing festival symbolized ridding oneself of evil spirits during a time of witchcraft.
 Now, no cats are harmed, and only stuffed animals are thrown to expectant children below amidst massive cat floats and spectators bedecked in cat costumes.